Etiquetas:

 He gave me the roses and we kissed

-And the last thing I heard was a muttered word as he knelt above me with a rock in his fist
+And the last thing I was a as he above me with a rock in his fist

-On the last day I took her where the roses grow
+On the day I took her the wild roses grow

 As I told her goodbye, said, 'All beauty must die'